retaildevcrews/helium-typescript/README.md

 - Replace `{your key vault name}` with the name of your key vault
   - the file saves automatically
 - Press F5
-- Wait for `Server is listening on port 4120` in the Debug Console
+- Wait for `Debugger attached` in the Debug Console
 - Skip to the testing step below

 ### Using bash shell